antononcube/MathematicaForPrediction/MarkdownDocuments/Applying-AI-and-ML-to-finance-and-technology.md

 You can also read [the post by panel's discussion host, Irma Becerra](https://www.linkedin.com/pulse/data-science-changing-our-lives-better-irma-becerra-fernandezphd/).

-This blog post is not written by someone particularly enamored by [Artificial Intelligence (AI)](https://en.wikipedia.org/wiki/Artificial_intelligence), [Data Science](https://en.wikipedia.org/wiki/Data_science), or [Machine Learning (ML)](https://en.wikipedia.org/wiki/Machine_learning).
-I do like working in those disciplines, but I do think that [Operations Research](https://en.wikipedia.org/wiki/Operations_research) gives the most fruitful perspective of their utilization.
+This blog post is not written by someone particularly enamored by [Artificial Intelligence (AI)](https://en.wikipedia.org/wiki/Artificial_intelligence), [Data Science (DS)](https://en.wikipedia.org/wiki/Data_science), or [Machine Learning (ML)](https://en.wikipedia.org/wiki/Machine_learning).
+I do like working in those disciplines, but I do think there are more interesting and fascinating mathematical disciplines than them.
+Also, I think AI, DS, and ML should be seen through the lens of [Operations Research](https://en.wikipedia.org/wiki/Operations_research), which gives the most fruitful perspectives of their utilization.

 ### Briefly about the event